Excel Absolute Value (Table of Contents)

 Using Addition in ABS function

-In this example, we are going to see how the ABS function work using SUM.
-Consider the below example, which has product wise sales figure for three months.
+In this example, we will see how the ABS function works using SUM.
+Consider the below example, which has product-wise sales figure for three months.

-In the above screenshot, we can see that the grand total has been calculated using the SUM formula.
+The above screenshot shows that the grand total has been calculated using the SUM formula.

-Let us use the ABS function and check for the final grand value by following the below steps.
+Let us use the ABS function to check for the final grand value by following the steps below.

 - First, click on cell C2.